South Carolina Whistleblower Attorneys

 - other kinds of fraud.

-To bring a qui tam action under the statute, an individual must have personal knowledge and actual evidence of fraud.
+To bring a whistleblower qui tam action under the statute, an individual must have personal knowledge and actual evidence of fraud.
 Successful qui tam claimants will be rewarded a portion of the money the government recovers.

 At the Strom Law Firm, LLC our qui tam lawyers have the experience and federal government contacts necessary to ensure that your rights and interest are protected.